domjancik/JoseQ-Python/README.md

 So we have about a third of what's considered an adequate human perception to reaction time.
 This may not sound like a lot but for a today's microcomputer, it's basically eons.
 Flipping a couple of bytes here and there should take only a mere fraction.

 Yes, there is also the issue of timing the note triggers - the drum hits - exactly right, to stay unaffected by the background processing required to bring the experience to life.
 Is it really a requirement (fastest development is no development - thinking the problem through and writing a single paragraph may save hours) though?
 Are the mechanics precise enough that this optimization would make a difference?
 Is a little swing (experiment with artificial swing) a bad thing?
 And the swing will be affected by user action - how much they're interacting with the device - maybe interesting slowdowns could occur and if not... we'll make them occur.

+Anyways, I think that the decision here is to:
+- Use strings for communication (easier readability in Serial monitors, less wasted effort)
+- Send single control changes (to reduce load) together with occassional (idea: reveal format - able to assign details levels to parts of text (names: sidenot, sidenote, derail, explain, ...)) full state update to avoid state drift